vsdavefan100/GoGuardian-Blaster/README.md

 or similar

 3. That's it

+## Currently Blocks

+GoGuardian, Dyknow, Lanschool, Lightspeed Filter, Hapara, Netsupport, and Mythware

+Send me the name and extension ID and I'll add it to the list!

 - - - - - - - - -- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -